prody/ProDy-website/tutorials/ensemble_analysis/xray_calculations.rst

 Prepare ensemble
 -------------------------------------------------------------------------------

-X-ray structural ensembles are heterogenous, i.e. different structures have different sets of unresolved residues.
+X-ray structural ensembles are heterogenenous, i.e. different structures have different sets of unresolved residues.
 Hence, it is not straightforward to analyzed them as it would be for NMR models (see :ref:`pca-nmr`).